arasdk/fabric-code-samples/shortcuts/readme.md

 ## Getting Started
+Until Fabric supports running Python scripts outside of spark clusters, The quickest way to run the script is to create a Fabric notebook and run it using a Spark environment.

 1. Create a notebook in Microsoft Fabric
 2. Create a cell to hold the notebook parameters (SOURCE_URI, DEST_URI and PATTERN_MATCH)
 3. In the lower right hand corner of the cell, mark the cell as a parameter cell.
 This will allow you to parse in the parameters to the notebook when executing it from another notebook or a data pipeline.
 4. copy-paste the remaining source code into a cell created just below the parameter cell
 5. Save the notebook with an appropriate name
-6. Execurte the notebook either directly or from another notebook/pipeline.
+6. Execute the notebook either directly or from another notebook/pipeline.

 <br>